canonical/subiquity/doc/reference/autoinstall-reference.rst

 .. warning::

-  In version 1, Subiquity emits warnings when encountering unrecognised keys.
+  In version 1, Subiquity emits warnings when encountering unrecognized keys.
 In later versions, it results in a fatal validation error, and the installation halts.

 .. _ai-version: